 For instance, it is used by the Tripod Theme.

 Similar to Array in Post Meta except that the data will be stored as a string instead of a pure array.
 For instance, it is used by Kinetika Theme.

 Array of (ID -> FullSize) in Post Meta

 Similar to Array in Post Meta but the way data is stored it a bit different.
 It will not be an array of Media IDs but it will be an indexed array that uses Media IDs as indexes, and the URL to the Media as values.
 For instance, it is used by Photography Portfolio.

 Setting up Post Types

 Make sure Post Types is enabled in the WP/LR Sync > Extensions.
 Then you have access to the WP/LR Sync > Post Types menu.
 With all the information you got before, you should be able to set up everything accordingly.
 Start with the Post Type, the Mode, and the Post Meta if required.
 Save.
 Then you will be able to link a folder to your taxonomy.
 Save.
 Then you are all set.
 You can try to create a collection in LR.
 Check if the taxonomy (category or else) is created.
 In LR, drop an image in it, and Publish.
-Check in your post type in WordPress, the image should have been added.
+Check your post type in WordPress, the image should have been added.

 WP/LR Sync stored all the folders/collections you have created before so you can go in Extensions and click on Resync with Extensions.
-This is create everything.
+This will re-create everything.
 When you switch your theme to another one, you can Reset with Extensions, that will clean your current database from this, switch to the new theme, set everything up again and Resync with Extensions.
 That’s all, WP/LR Sync keeps all your hierarchy clean and nice on your WordPress.

-If you want me to help you with finding the right settings or adding support specific to your theme, it unfortunately takes a lot of time.
+If you want me to help you with finding the right settings or adding support specific to your theme, it, unfortunately, takes a lot of time.
 Consider hiring me for this (or, of course, another developer, preferably close to you).